 - Coffee filters

 What You Do:

-- Use a pencil to make a mark on a coffee filter about two inches from the bottom.
+- Take a coffee filter and mark a line two inches from the bottom.

-- Give your child the coffee filter and ask him to fold it in half.
+- Instruct your child to fold the coffee filter in half.

-- Add 2 tablespoons of water to the cup.
+- Pour two tablespoons of water into the cup.

-- Fold the coffee filter in half and then in half again and place it in the cup.
+- Fold the coffee filter in half twice, and put it in the cup.